Worried About IRS Asset Seizure?

 First, let’s check the difference between levy and seizure.

-Seizure: This is when the IRS takes and sells your personal property, like your house or car, to pay your tax debt.
+IRS Seizure: This is when the IRS takes and sells your personal property, like your house or car, to pay your tax debt.

 First of all, the IRS gives you a warning.
 Levy or seizure is the last resort when you can’t pay your debt.
-After sending a “Notice of Demand for Payment”, the IRS waits for a response.
+After sending a “Notice of Demand for Payment,” the IRS waits for a response.
 If you ignore it, the IRS issues the “Final Notice of Intent to Levy and Notice of Your Right to a Hearing.”

 The IRS sets a “minimum bid” for the sale.
 They share this amount with you, along with the fair market value and sale notice.
 The IRS then publicizes the sale through newspapers, flyers, or online.
 They usually wait at least 10 days after the notice before selling your property.

 Can the IRS seize your assets?
+Can the IRS take your house if you owe taxes?

 Which assets can the IRS seize?